 Craig Benyon - Guitar

 Southend-on-Sea natives WHITE RAVEN DOWN say their sound doesn’t fit into a specific genre, but they definitely have a very strong hard rock feel with a modern twist.
 The band released their single ‘Take Me’ followed by the EP ‘Conspiracy’ just two months later.
 Their evolution as a band has resulted in solid, energetic live performances, where the band come alive, bringing the crowd with them.

 Lively, loud and energetic, the guys are striking right from the outset, with thick, riff heavy guitars and solid, rumbling bass lines.
 Tom seems supercharged with nitro, his powerful drumming with Will’s melodic vocals overlaid sounds incredible; the multi-layering makes for an immense sound, it was pumping!
-Will has incredible tone, especially on ‘Can You Hear Me Now’, dedicated to Fiona, DTF Front of House manager for the weekend.
+Will has incredible tone, especially on ‘Can You Hear Me Now’.
 He was a great, engaging frontman, performing a fantastic Freddie Mercury-esque tribute.

 These guys have gig etiquette to the max!
 They were so incredibly supportive of all the bands playing here this weekend and of the industry as a whole.
 Brilliant interaction and audience participation.
 This is an expressive, entertaining band and their set went by in a flash, a true sign of a fucking good band!
 They would make worthy headliners.
 It’s time you #jointheconspiracy

 Shoutout to Stu Bailey who has to riverdance over his gigantic pedal board! #NicestGuyInRock

 Stu Bailey - guitar

 Luke Chappell - bass